Xorlent/The-26-Dollar-Honeypot/README.md

     - Add alert triggers based on events received from these devices to get immediate notice of possible malicious lateral movement

 ## Guidance and Limitations
+- The device produces Syslog UDP messages in the BSD / RFC 3164 format.
+- On connect the device will immediately send notification of port activity.
-- The device will respond to pings from any IP address within the routable network.
+- The device will respond to pings (will not generate Syslog events) from any IP address within the routable network.
+- There is no throttling mechanism in place.
+The honeypot will attempt to send one message for every connection attempt.
+- It is recommended you exempt your honeypot IP addresses in any legitimate vulnerability or network scanners to avoid spam.

 ## Technical Information
 - Operating Specifications